ciceklab/DeepND/README.md

 ## Install

+In order to instal required packages, either one of following methods can be used.
-After downloading all files, unwrap the conda enviroment named "deepnd-legacy.yml" and activate.
+1. After downloading all files, import the conda enviroment named "deepnd-legacy.yml" and activate.
+2. Separately install all packages listed under "Software Requirements : Dependencies" section with their given versions.